weswark/esphome-lvgl-home/README.md

 ### 2. Use the Template

-Start with the template configuration file:
+Start with the template configuration file in esphome to build for your device:

 ```yaml
 # Use template/office.yaml as your starting point